InflectionPointNFT/Avastars-Contracts/docs/contracts/AccessControl.md

 ### addSysAdmin

-Called by a system administrator to add another system admin
+Called by a system administrator to add another system admin.
+Reverts if `_sysAdminAddress` already has sysAdmin role

 ```solidity
 function addSysAdmin(address _sysAdminAddress)